Sending Volume and Warmup

 ### Risky Address Segment

-A list checker found risky or unknown rows, such as role inboxes, disposable domains, typo risks, or DNS uncertainty.
+A bulk email list checker found risky or unknown rows, such as role inboxes, disposable domains, typo risks, or DNS uncertainty.

-1. Do not mix risky rows into the first broad campaign.
+1. Do not include risky rows in the first broad campaign.

-2. Export the clean rows separately and use those first.
+2. Export the clean rows separately and send to those subscribers first.

-5. Watch bounces and complaints closely before increasing volume.
+5. Watch bounces and complaints closely before you increase volume.

 > Warmup is not a trick.
-It is a controlled way to prove that subscribers want the mail before you send more of it.
+Warmup is a controlled way to prove that subscribers want the mail before you send more of it.

 ## Related Guides